-Evaluation of significant formulation changes13 as indicated by SANCO/12638/2011 should consider:
+Evaluation of significant formulation changes as indicated by SANCO/12638/2011 should consider:

-• the need of a new dermal absorption study on the basis of the type and function of the co-formulant that is being changed as indicated in the dermal absorption GD section 6.2 'Use of data on similar formulations'.
-A new study will not be required if the applicant can demonstrate acceptable exposure when using default values.
+- the need of a new dermal absorption study on the basis of the type and function of the co-formulant that is being changed as indicated in the dermal absorption GD section 6.2 'Use of data on similar formulations'.
+A new study will not be required if the applicant can demonstrate acceptable exposure when using default values. - hazard assessment of the end-points eye and skin irritation and sensitisation based on the classification of the co-formulant.